microsoft/calculator-specs/active/Launch_behaviour_settings/README.md

 https://github.com/Microsoft/calculator/Issues/486

 ### Problem Statement
-Currently, the calculator launches in whatever calculator or converter the user previously used.
-Some users have displayed frustration in this system, since the user has to first switch from whatever mode they last used — be it a calculator or a converter — to standard mode or scientific to do some calculations (the user that reported issue #486 reported that one needs seven clicks to do a calculation).
+Currently, Windows Calculator launches in whichever calculator or converter the user previously used.
+Some users have displayed frustration in this system, since the user has to first switch from whatever mode they last used — be it a calculator or a converter — to standard mode or scientific to do some calculations (the user that reported issue #486 stated that a user needs seven clicks to do a calculation).

 ### Evidence or User Insights
 Github issue microsoft/calculator#486, Feedback hub issues.

 ### Proposal
-Add a new setting in the "Settings" page, prompting the user to specify what to do upon launch.
+Add a new setting in the "Settings" page, prompting the user to specify what to do upon launch: use previously used mode, use standard, scientific, programmer, graphing, or date calculation.
 The default shall be to use the most recently used calculator or converter upon launch.

 ### Goals and Non-Goals
 Goal: to allow the user to choose what calculator mode should be used upon launch of app.